Back to Blog

 • Key reference: Treasury Department Circular 230 (read this document thoroughly)

-Week 5: Collection and Examination
+Week 5: Collection and examination

 • IRS examination process (audit types: correspondence, office, field)